-The Fund's Portfolio Management Team may consider a number of factors in selecting Investment Funds for the Fund, including, but not limited to: the perceived attractiveness of the Investment Fund's opportunity set; the Investment Fund's strategy, sub-strategy and region, and the exposure bias and investment style of its Investment Manager (e.g., generalist versus sector specialist, shorter-term versus longer-term investment horizon, level of activism, value versus growth orientation, concentrated versus diversified, long- versus short-bias, etc.); correlation with other Investment Fund's liquidity provisions with those of the Fund; and the capacity of the Investment Fund to accept additional capital.
+The Fund's Portfolio Management Team may consider a number of factors in selecting Investment Funds for the Fund, including, but not limited to: the perceived attractiveness of the Investment Fund's opportunity set; the Investment Fund's strategy, sub-strategy and region, and the exposure bias and investment style of its Investment Manager (e.g., generalist versus sector specialist, shorter-term versus longer-term investment horizon, level of activism, value versus growth orientation, concentrated versus diversified, long- versus short-bias, etc.); correlation with other Investment Fund's used by the Fund; compatibility of the Investment Fund's liquidity provisions with those of the Fund; and the capacity of the Investment Fund to accept additional capital.

-The Risk Management Team is responsible for analyzing the risk and exposure of each GCMLP-Managed Account, including the Fund, and developing technology solutions for risk evaluation, including risk aggregation.
+The Risk Management Team designs and applies quantitative sizing frameworks used in the portfolio construction process and is responsible for analyzing the risk and exposure of each GCMLP-Managed Account, including the Fund, and developing technology solutions for risk evaluation, including risk aggregation.

 The Fund's Portfolio Management Team utilizes certain quantitative analytical reports developed by the Risk Management Team and generated by GCMLP's proprietary risk management software (as well as certain thirdparty software) to test and refine its judgment regarding: (i) its selection of Investment Managers/ Investment Funds for the Fund; and (ii) the amount of assets to be allocated to each such Investment Manager/ Investment Fund.
-Such reports are designed to enable the Fund's Portfolio Management Team to evaluate the risk and return characteristics of proposed alternative allocations to particular Investment Managers.
-Such reports currently consist of historical simulation analyses, historical simulation stress tests and scenario analyses, forward-looking analyses, look-through exposure analyses, portfolio liquidity analyses, Value at Risk analyses, portfolio optimization and factor analyses.
+Such tools are designed to enable the Fund's Portfolio Management Team to evaluate the risk and return characteristics of proposed alternative allocations to particular Investment Managers.
+These tools consist of, but are not limited to, historic performance and risk analysis, expected outcomes analysis including risk factor and scenario assessment, and liquidity analysis.